ys98110/all_in_one_googlesheet/README.md

 ## Problem of this sheet
 1. Can only manage single customer.
 (This was not the problem for this agency, as they mainly dealt with a single big company)
 2. Gets slow if the data tab gets too big.
+3. Wrong handling can mess it up.

 ## To be but what never became...
 ### Accounts Payable Manager